Clinical Staff

 Licensed Certified Social Worker - Clinical

-Anna Marie Galterio-Hubbert is a Licensed Clinical Social Worker with 21 years of experience in the social services and mental health field.
-She is licensed in Maryland and is a member of the National Association of Social Workers.
-Originally from Pittsburgh, PA, Anna earned her Bachelor's degree from Duquesne University, and in 2012, her Master's degree in Social Work from the University of Pittsburgh.
-She has worked in the DMV area since 2013.
+Anna Marie Galterio-Hubbert is a Licensed Clinical Social Worker with 24 years of experience in the social services and mental health field.
+She is licensed in Maryland and is a long-time member of the National Association of Social Workers.
+Originally from Pittsburgh, Pennsylvania, Anna earned her Bachelor's degree from Duquesne University, and her Master's degree in Social Work from the University of Pittsburgh in 2012.
+She has worked in the Washington, DC and Maryland areas since 2013.

-Anna works with children, adolescents, adults, including couples and families.
-She specializes in cognitive-behavioral therapy (CBT) and Trauma-Focused CBT.
-The first half of her career, Anna worked in child welfare before focusing more on traditional therapy practices.
-In addition to working with children and older youth in foster care, Anna has extensive experience in the non-profit and government sectors.
-Anna brings vast professional experience as it relates to depression, anxiety, trauma, grief and loss, life cycle transitions, relationship issues, and age-appropriate harm-reduction, parenting challenges, bullying and school violence.
+Anna works with children, adolescents and adults, including couples and families.
+She specializes in cognitive-behavioral therapy (CBT) and Trauma-Focused CBT, and has maintained her national TF-CBT certification since 2018.
+The first half of her career, Anna worked extensively in the governmental and non-profit sectors of child welfare before focusing more in a traditional therapy practice setting.
+Anna brings vast professional experience as it relates to depression, anxiety, trauma, grief and loss, life cycle transitions, relationship issues, harm-reduction, parenting and co-parenting challenges, bullying and other school-related issues.

-Through mindfulness, relaxing, life-enhancement and coping skills development, as well as behavior management techniques, Anna provides a person-centered approach to empowering others in their journey of healthy well-being.
-She is passionate about helping others remove barriers to emotional wellness and having healthy relationships.
+Anna provides a person-centered approach to empowering others in their journey of healthy well-being.
+She is passionate about helping others remove barriers to emotional wellness and peace, and facilitates healthy relationships and well-adjusted life challenges and transitions.

 Anger Management Specialist